chadwcarlson/metabase/CONTRIBUTING.md

 To submit any type of content, you can reach out to the DevRel team via any of the channels in the [help](#where-can-i-go-for-help) section

-## Code of Conduct

-It is of utmost importance that every memeber of the community is treated rightly and we are very respectful to one another.
-Our code of conduct exists so that we all know how to treat each other in the community with kindness.
-Please see our [Code of Conduct]()

 ## Where Can I Go For Help?